Are your breasts tender each month?

 • We release excessive estrogen through pooping!
 Make time to poop each day and follow the constipation tips.

-• Move your bowels with high fiber diet, flaxseeds, fruits, and vegetables to reduce toxin overload
+• Move your bowels with a high fiber diet, flaxseeds, fruits, and vegetables to reduce toxin overload

 7. Nourish your estrobolome!

 10. Add 1 tbs.
-Of ground flaxseed to your diet daily to reduce estrogen and improve elimination
+Add ground flaxseed to your diet daily to reduce estrogen and improve elimination

 11. Try gluten-free